Download This Bill in Microsoft Word format

 (v) participation in skills building and resolution activities, such as social-emotional cognitive skills building, resolution circles, and restorative conferencing;

 (11) procedures for appealing a decision of a school principal or a superintendent's designee related to taking or not taking remedial action in accordance with this policy, which must include providing notice to parents, guardians, and students of the right to appeal.
 The appeals procedure must be consistent with other appeals procedures established by the school board and may include an appeal to the superintendent.

 (C) To assist local school districts in developing policies for the prevention of harassment, intimidation, or bullying, the State Board of Education shall develop model policies applicable to grades kindergarten through twelve, and shall denote requirements that must be met in policies adopted by local school districts.
 Local districts shall adopt policies that are at least as stringent as the model policies.
-The State Superintendent shall approve local policies to ensure that they meet the minimum requirements of the policies adopted by the State Board of Education.
-If, in the determination of the State Superintendent, the local policies fail to meet the minimum requirements established by the State Board of Education, the model policies shall become the policy of the local district until such time as an acceptable policy is submitted and approved.
+The State Board of Education shall approve local policies to ensure that they meet the minimum requirements.
+If, in the determination of the State Board of Education, the local policies fail to meet the minimum requirements the local district has sixty calendar days from the date of notification from the board to submit corrected policies for approval.
+The model policy must serve as the district policy in the interim.
 Additionally, the State Board of Education shall develop teacher preparation program standards on the identification and prevention of bullying.
 The model policies and standards must be developed no later than September 1, 2006."

 SECTION 3.
 This act takes effect upon approval by the Governor.